greg4fun/katacoda-scenarios-1/BFest/step2.md

 The **-d** option ensures the container runs in **detached** mode.
 This means the container runs without capturing the prompt.

+The **-p** option maps the docker hosts port to the containers port.

 The **--name resplendent_redis** option allows me to a predictable name to the container.
 This is optional but useful.

 The last option **redis** is the name of the image.